 - Ability to change publicity settings for published posts – It may be possible but wasn’t working for me.

 Vero vs Instagram

 Although Instagram is very well established and packed with features, there are a lot of people who are gradually getting more and more fed up with the platform.
 With the dreaded “Algorithm” many people now struggle to grow their accounts and don’t see people’s photographs who they probably do want to see.
-I also find a lot of people taking on techniques such as “Follow for Follow”, “Comment Groups” and other techniques to try and grow their interaction which I find sad that Instagram are making people resort to this.
-Instagram also doesn’t allow you to connect with people in different categories, instead it is a follow or no follow.
+I also find a lot of people taking on techniques such as “Follow for Follow”, “Comment Groups” and other techniques to try and grow their interaction which I find sad that Instagram is making people resort to this.
 Although this statement may seem like I don’t like Instagram, I do, but I do hope they get their act together.

 A big feature that I do love on Instagram is of course Stories which allow you to share so much more and it also comes with lots of fun features such as graphic overlays etc to make it very enjoyable to use.
 The Stories Feature is something that many would say was copied from Snapchat so I wouldn’t be surprised if Vero introduces a similar feature down the line.